 The easiest way to see the live event classification results of a Knowledge Pack running on your sensor is through the SensiML TestApp.
-Since the free version of the SensiML Toolkit does have Knowledge Pack downloads enabled you will not be able to use the TestApp, but you can see the output in the screenshots below.
+The free trial version of the SensiML Toolkit does not have Knowledge Pack downloads enabled, so you will not be able to use the TestApp.
+However, once you upgrade your subscription you can use the TestApp to view classification results running on your device in real time.
+See screenshots of the TestApp below.